Ambatogusau/Student-GPA-Calculator/README.md

 ## Usage
 - Go to the 'Calculate GPA.
-- Enter your course details and grades. including: total exam score in the 'Total Mark' column actual course unit in the 'Course Unit' column (e.g. 'COM314' 86 unit 4) Continue entering all courses and units.
+- Enter your course details and grades, including: the total exam score in the 'Total Mark' column actual course unit in the 'Course Unit' column (e.g., 'COM314' 86 unit 4) Continue entering all courses and units.
 - If you reach the maximum number of rows, click the 'Add' button to add another row.
 - Once all courses are entered, click 'Compute GPA'.
 - Enter your name and click 'Show result' to see your GPA, class, and other details.

 ## Contributing